Pay with Revolut - Buyer Protection Policy

 Once we have all the required evidence, we will then review your claim.

-We will aim to make a decision on your claim within 40 days and let you know the outcome via chat in the Revolut app.
-Your claim will either:
+We will aim to make a decision on your claim within 40 days (but this can take longer if there are delays in you providing information to us).
+We’ll let you know the outcome via chat in the Revolut app (but we will not provide reasons for our decision).
+The outcome will be one of the following two things:

-- be accepted and the full amount of the Pay with Revolut transaction will be refunded; or
+- Your claim will be accepted and the full amount of the Pay with Revolut transaction will be refunded.

-- not be accepted and you will not be refunded at all.
+- Your claim will not be accepted and you will not be refunded at all.